denyscherevyk/evol-module/README.md

     >>> gen = gene_selection(gen=30, model=model)
     >>> gen.evol_gene(X,Y)

-Let's use the Genetoc Selection compare with Logistic Regression to run 5-fold cross validation on the training data.
+Let's use the Genetic Selection compare with Logistic Regression to run 5-fold cross validation on the training data.
 ::